aohzju/ARMv8_TicketSpinlock/README.md

  # Build and run
  The armclang toolchain is used to build this example.
 And the build script is CMake script.
 It's tested on ARM FVP FVP_Base_RevC-2xAEMv8A.
 Assuming your development environment is correctly set up, this is the steps to build:
- 1. Creae a build directory: mkdir build
+ 1. Create a build directory: mkdir build
  2. CD to build: cd build.
  3. cmake ../
  4. cmake --build . -j8